dexiio/dexi-java-app-sdk/README.md

 Content-Type

 Payload: Stream
-The raw contents of the file will be streamed directly to the endpoint.
-Use X-DexiIO-Config to get configuration (See helper method: DexiClientFactory::getConfiguration)
+The raw contents of the file will be streamed directly to the endpoint

 Output: Nothing

 ```

 #### Component: File Source Endpoint
-Invocation request made specificly for the ```file-source``` component type
+Invocation request made specifically for the ```file-source``` component type

 ```
 Headers: